 Feature - A trifecta of factors have recently come into play to create just the right conditions to make processing big data a feasible project to tackle.

-Why mobile developers embrace PaaS & cloud computing
+Why mobile developers embrace the cloud.
+Why others PaaS on it

 14 Mar 2012

 Feature - Enterprise Java developers may be less likely to adopt a cloud platform on the server side than in a mobile development project.

 Private & Public Cloud Pros and Cons: Keeping Your Infrastructure to Yourself

 Feature - The public cloud is all well and good for sharing your Flickr photos, but do you want your business run there?
 Many companies prefer to set up a private cloud for their business.
 This approach isn’t for everyone; it’s got benefits and drawbacks.

 27 Jul 2011

 Feature - At the dawn of Windows all its applications were statically linked and life was simple.
 Applications carried all their dependencies so there never was confusion.
 However, the simplicity had its costs.
 Obviously there was the storage cost as each...